ModisWorks/modis/doc/guides/setup.md

 ## Modis package

 Now you have all the requirements for Modis installed, but you still need to download Modis.
 You can get the latest release on Modis' [release page](https://github.com/Infraxion/modis/releases).

-Extract it into a nice, cozy folder.
+Extract it into a nice, cozy folder that you can run it from.

 ## Running Modis